SIPRI Arms Transfers Database

-The database can be used to tackle the following questions:
+The database can be used to address a range of questions, including:

-- Who are the main suppliers and recipients of major conventional weapons?
+- Who are the suppliers and recipients of major conventional weapons?

 - How have the relationships between different suppliers and recipients changed over time?